scaljeri/di-xxl/README.md

     const myApp = DI.get('app');
     myApp.foo instanceof Foo; // --> true

-    myApp !== DI.get('app');  // is TRUE, because Object.create(app) is return

 ### ACTIONS
-Because anything can be registered, like classes, objects, but also normal functions (not constructors).
+Anything can be registered, like classes, objects, but also normal functions (not constructors).
-If a function is not a constructor you have to tell **DI-XXL** what it should, return the function or call it and return the output
+If a function is not a constructor you need to instruct **DI-XXL** what it should; return the function or call it first and return the output

     const descriptor = {